ksco92/single_instance_rds/README.md

 **Important note:** Deploying this will cost you money.
 Parts of this deployment are not in the AWS free tier.

-**Another important note:** Please check the `lib/constants.ts` file to set the values you want.
-By default, the IP and KP name are blank and the deployment will fail unless you change it.
+**Another important note:** Please check the `bin/single-instance-rds` file to set the values you want.
+By default, the IP and KP name are dummy values and the deployment will fail unless you change it.

 **And another one:** Usually, single instance DBs are not production recommended due to availability and fault tolerance.
 Also, this uses a NAT instance instead of a NAT gateway for cost purposes.